watson-developer-cloud/node-red-node-watson/README.md

 ### New in version 0.5.9
-- Endpoint can now be specified in Conversation, Conversation Workspace Manager Language Identify, Language Translator, Speech to Text, Personality Insight and Tone Analyzer nodes.
+- Endpoint can now be specified in Conversation, Conversation Workspace Manager Language Identify, Language Translator, Speech to Text, STT Corpus Builder, Personality Insights and Tone Analyzer nodes.

 ### New in version 0.5.8
 - Visual Reconition Node, now accepts readstream on msg.payload